riceissa/issarice.com/wiki/math-explanations.md

   textbook should take the initiative and present multiple ways of doing things (both at the low level of multiple proofs of a theorem and at the high level of multiple ways of organizing the subject).
+  See also reverse mathematics and John Stillwell's books.

 - I think when people try to explain mathematics, by default they ask something like "how do I talk about this subject so as to cover all